-The default situation in WP is that the front page is a blog, which shows up as ‘Home’ on the navigation menu.
-The rest of the navigation menu lists your (top level) pages in alphabetical order.
-So every time you create a page, as opposed to a post, it gets added to the navigation menu, to the right of the ‘Home’ page.
+The default situation in WP is that the front page is a blog, which shows up as Home on the navigation menu (Or it did until the twentyfourteen theme became the default.
+The twentyfourteen theme does not include a link to Home on the default menu).
+The rest of the navigation menu lists your top level pages in alphabetical order.
+So every time you create a page, as opposed to a post, it gets added to the navigation menu in alphabetical order, to the right of the ‘Home’ page link if that link exists.
 This is usually not what you want.
 You may for example want to have a static page as your front page, with your blog showing up elsewhere.
 You will almost certainly want to take control of your main navigation menu.

 This article describes how to do both of these things:

 - Make your front page a static page (if that’s what you want)

 - Create a custom menu to hold just the items (pages, category lists, etc) you want

 You will first need to create a page that will be your static front page (Dashboard → Pages → Add New) if you haven’t already created one).
 Any page will do.
 Most people create a page called ‘Home’, but you don’t have to.
 By default, the navigation menu item label will be the title you give to this page, but you can change that as I explain below, if you want the page’s title to be something other than ‘Home’ whilst retaining the label ‘Home’ in the menu.

 Next you should create a blank page (just a title with no content) that will hold your blog.
 Again, it can be anything, but most people create a blank page with the title ‘Blog’.

 Now go to Dashboard → Settings → Reading.
 On the Reading Settings page, tick the A static page check box and select the page you want to be your home page from the first dropdown list.
 When you’ve done that, choose the page that will be your blog page by selecting the blank page you created for your blog from the second dropdown list.